Time, The Currency of Modern Relationships: Either You Have It

 - Did you both share smiles and laughs during the date?

-- At the end, were you BOTH interested in scheduling a “next time?”
+- In the end, were you BOTH interested in scheduling a “next time?”

 1 and 3 are about time.
 And simple misses in these areas can signal a deeper meaning.
 The person may not even be aware that they are late.
 They may always be 10 minutes late.
 They may have given you a text a few minutes before they were expected, giving you a reasonable explanation and expected ETA.
 AND, they were late.
 No mistaking that message.
 Something (sure, it’s too early to tell anything, at this point) is putting your potential relationship on the back burner, physically, emotionally, and perhaps, spiritually.
 If they were really excited they would’ve shown up early to get a seat for both of you.
 But they did not show up late.
 Just, make a note of this kind of behavior.